-Shoes 4 the Shoeless, Inc. is a local non-profit that provides new, correctly fitting gym shoes and socks to Dayton area children in desperate need.
+Shoes 4 the Shoeless, Inc. is a non-profit that provides new, correctly fitting gym shoes and socks to Southwest Ohio children in desperate need.
 Through a uniquely efficient and effective system, we help children eliminate one of poverty’s most visible stigmas.

-In Montgomery County about 40% of children live in poverty.
+In Southwest Ohio, an estimated 60% of children live in poverty.
 The majority of them are in desperate need of shoes and socks.
 Wearing ill-fitting and worn shoes often condemns children to physical, social and emotional problems that last a lifetime.
-Shoes 4 the Shoeless began in 2010 and has helped thousands of children in our community.
+Shoes 4 the Shoeless began in 2010 and has helped well over 100,000 children.

-To provide new, properly fitting gym shoes and socks to local children in need.
+To provide new, properly fitting gym shoes and socks to children in need.

 Why We Do This